 Consider the following clinical scenarios:

-~ if you are an overhead athlete and have pain during throwing (and an MRI reveals a labral tear), and do not respond to physical therapy – – – there is a good chance that the surgery might be needed to repair the labrum.
+- If you are an overhead athlete and have pain during throwing: Your pain persists, and an MRI reveals a labral tear.
+If you do not respond to physical therapy, there is a good chance that the surgery might be needed to repair the labrum.
 However, recent scientific literature has shown that you may not return to your prior level of pitching ability.

-~ If you have have fallen and your shoulder is dislocated, and your shoulder continues to dislocate, then surgery to repair the labrum is well indicated to decrease the risk of future dislocations.
+- If you have fallen and your shoulder dislocated, and now your shoulder continues to dislocate: then surgery to repair the labrum is well indicated to decrease the risk of future dislocations.
 Skip to the bottom of this article to read about labrum surgery and recovery from labral surgery.

-Again, your history, your physical exam, and your MRI, must all correlate to create a clinical “story” or a situation where the surgeon is nearly certain that the labral tear in your shoulder is the source of your pain.
-We can never be 100% sure… but we should be almost certain 🙂
+Your history, your physical exam, and your MRI must all correlate to create a clinical “story” or a situation where the surgeon is nearly certain that the labral tear in your shoulder is the source of your pain.
+We can never be 100% sure… but we should be almost certain :-)